Dial 'M' for Motherfucker

-Dial 'M' for Motherfucker is an album by the New York City garage punk band Pussy Galore, released in April 1989 by Caroline Records.
+Dial 'M' for Motherfucker is the second studio album by the New York City garage punk band Pussy Galore, released in April 1989 by Caroline Records.
 The song "Kicked Out" is played in an Episode of House, "Games", when Gregory House plays it to annoy Wilson and later to induce a seizure in a patient.

 A music video for the song "Dick Johnson" was directed by Jim Spring and Jens Jurgensen.